AntalJozsefminiszterur88/HOI4-Modol-interface/README.md

 This repository contains a very lightweight structure for building a HOI4 modding interface.
 The root `index.html` now includes a simple interface that fetches and displays a list of mods from the Laravel API.
+You can filter the list with a search box and create new mods using a small form that submits to the backend API.

 - `frontend` – a React (Vite) based single page application.
 - `backend` – a Laravel compatible API using MySQL.